Physiological Role

 Low values may reflect insufficient iron intake, increased B vitamin requirements, or chronic blood loss.
 The assessment gains precision when cross-referenced with ferritin, transferrin saturation coefficient, and mean corpuscular volume.

-Elevated values are observed in certain physiological situations such as high altitude or dehydration.
+Elevated values are observed in several common situations, such as high altitude, smoking or dehydration.
 Longitudinal tracking helps distinguish a one-time fluctuation from a sustained trend that warrants closer attention.

 Hemoglobin varies by biological sex.
 Reference ranges are higher in men due to the influence of testosterone on red blood cell production.
 This difference is integrated into the Singular biological profile interpretation.